temataro/mcap2json/mcap2json/README.md

 ### Command-Line Options

 ```
-usage: mcap2json.py [-h] -m MCAP [-o JSON_FILE] [-q] [-p] [-t] [-i] [-l LIMIT] [topics_filter ...]
+usage: mcap2json [-h] -m MCAP [-o JSON_FILE] [-q] [-p] [-t] [-i] [-l LIMIT]
+                 [topics_filter ...]

 Convert ROS2 MCAP rosbag to JSON format (one object per line)

 positional arguments:
-  topics_filter         Topics to include in output (if not specified, all topics are included)
+  topics_filter         Topics to include in output (if not specified, all
+                        topics are included)

 options:
   -h, --help            show this help message and exit
-  -m MCAP, --mcap MCAP  Path to the MCAP file or directory containing MCAP files to convert
+  -m MCAP, --mcap MCAP  Path to the MCAP file or directory containing MCAP
+                        files to convert
   -o JSON_FILE, --output JSON_FILE
-                        Path to output JSON file (defaults to stdout if not specified).
+                        Path to output JSON file (defaults to stdout if not
-                        If filename ends with .bz2, output will be compressed with bzip2.
+                        specified).
+If filename ends with .bz2, output will be
-                        When processing a directory, this option is ignored and files
+                        compressed with bzip2.
+When processing a directory,
+                        this option is ignored and files are saved as
-                        are saved as basename.json.bz2
+                        basename.json.bz2
   -q, --no-progress     Disable progress bar (quiet mode)
   -p, --pretty          Pretty-print JSON output (indented format)
-  -t, --topics          List all topics with their types and message counts, then exit
+  -t, --topics          List all topics with their types and message counts,
+                        then exit
-  -i, --idl             List IDL definitions of all types contained (or specific topics if provided)
+  -i, --idl             List IDL definitions of all types contained (or
+                        specific topics with subdependencies if provided)
   -l LIMIT, --limit LIMIT
                         Limit output to N JSON objects
 ```